laysearaujo/PONTEA/README.md

 4. Open your web browser and navigate to the provided address (http://localhost:8080/).

-The SensibiliTEA platform should now be up and running, ready for you to explore its features and functionalities.
+The PONTEA platform should now be up and running, ready for you to explore its features and functionalities.

 ## Contribution